WebForks/web-file-viewer/README.md

 add harcode path to files want to display

-add folder and file symbols.
+~~add folder and file symbols.~~

 add path on top

 add path that changes when user clicks into folder

-make folders clickable
+make folders clickable to go into subfolders

 make working search of files (display open that file path)